sebastianpalarczyk/accounts_workshop/README.md

 # accounts_workshop
-Web application was created for archiving invoices of the company and it automatically counts quartely taxes VAT and PIT.
+MVC application was created for archiving invoices of the company and it automatically counts quartely taxes VAT and PIT.

 ## Table of contents
 * [General info](#general-info)